ucdavisdatalab/workshop_python_basics/_sources/chapters/01_python-basics.md

 ### Selecting Columns

 Individual columns may be selected with **bracket notation**.
-Put the name of the column in quotes and place that inside of square brackets `[]`.
+Put the name of the column in quotes and place that inside of square brackets `[]`:

 ```{code-cell}
 banknotes["current_bill_value"]
 ```

-Just as with `describe`, you can compute information about a column using Pandas methods.
+Just as with `.describe`, you can compute information about a column using Pandas methods.
 Here is the mean:

 ```{code-cell}